 Charges dropped against driver in golf cart crash that killed Spokane police officer

 Jan.
-23—Charges were dropped late last month against the 57-year-old woman who crashed a golf cart last summer near Priest Lake killing a Spokane police officer and injuring three others.
+24—Charges were dropped late last month against the 57-year-old woman who crashed a golf cart last summer near Priest Lake killing a Spokane police officer and injuring three others.

 Julie Nikkola had been charged in October with vehicular manslaughter and four counts of aggravated driving under the influence.

-Note: Editor's note: This story has been updated to correct where McCollough died.
-He was pronounced dead at the scene of the accident.